Kathryn Bigelow: 1981–2002: Beginnings and breakthrough

+2017–present

 Bigelow collaborated with Mark Boal for the third time on the film Detroit, set during the 1967 Detroit riots.
 Detroit began filming in the summer of 2016 and was released in July 2017, around the time of the 50th anniversary of the riots, and on the anniversary day of the Algiers Motel incident, which is depicted in the film.
 John Boyega, Hannah Murray, Will Poulter, Jack Reynor, Anthony Mackie, and Joseph David-Jones starred in the film.

 She served as executive producer of Triple Frontier, a film that she was originally going to direct.
 She gave up directing duties to J. C. Chandor to focus on other projects.

-In March 2022, it was announced that Bigelow will direct an adaptation of David Koepp’s book, Aurora for Netflix, with Koepp writing the script.

 Bigelow also directs commercials.
 She is represented internationally by commercial production company SMUGGLER, where she has directed commercials for the Army National Guard, Budweiser and AT&T, some of which were broadcast during the Super Bowl.
 In 2022, Bigelow was nominated by the Directors Guild of America for Outstanding Directorial Achievement in Commercials for Apple's "Hollywood In Your Pocket".

+In May 2024, Netflix announced that Bigelow would be directing a new feature film for the streaming platform.
+The film, titled A House of Dynamite, is "centered on a group of White House officials scrambling to deal with an incoming missile attack".
+The cast includes Idris Elba, Rebecca Ferguson, Tracy Letts, Greta Lee, and Jared Harris.

-Unreleased projects
+Unrealized projects

-In 2014, Bigelow announced plans to direct two movies: an adaptation of Anand Giridharadas's non-fiction book The True American: Murder and Mercy in Texas starring Tom Hardy and a feature based on the life of Bowe Bergdahl written by Mark Boal.

-Film style
+Other ventures

+In November 1976, she appeared in a political 56-minute film, entitled "Struggle in New York" which involved conceptual artists Art & Language.